DASH7: Range

 DASH7 provides a link budget of up to 140 dB with 27 dBm transmission power, which positions the technology as medium-range, compared to short-range (Bluetooth, Wi-Fi, ...) and long-range (LoRaWAN, SigFox).
 Note that higher ranges are always obtained at the expense of per-bit power consumption and transmission duration.
 Low-power long-range technologies are generally not truly bi-directional, as the regular scanning duty is pretty high.
 In this context, DASH7 is a very good compromise between range, power consumption, and bi-directionality and is very suitable for industrial applications with effective range of 100 to 500 m.

 In line-of-sight situations, DASH7 devices today advertise read ranges of 1 kilometer or more, however, ranges of up to 10 km have been tested by Savi Technology and are easily achievable in the European Union, where governmental regulations are less constrained than in the USA.

 Interoperability

 The DASH7 Alliance is currently working on a certification program that functionally tests the DASH7 devices.
 The certification is composed of a set of test scenarios covering transactions in different stack configurations (channel, QoS, security).
 The physical wireless interface is not covered by the certification and will have to comply to local radio regulations.

 Alternative modulations

-The DASH7 Alliance policy does not allow to add proprietary or licensable modulation techniques in the official DASH7 Alliance Protocol.
+The DASH7 Alliance policy forbids the addition of proprietary or licensable modulation techniques in the official DASH7 Alliance Protocol.
 However, the layered structure of the protocol allows simple integration of alternative modulations, such as LoRa, under the network layer (D7ANL).